Amyat103/Job_Scraper/README.md

-This program scrape indeed.com for jobs based on the input
+This program scrape indeed.com for jobs based on the input.
+Then export the results to an Excel Sheets.